netenglabs/suzieq/docs/tables.md

 | Topcpu | yes | yes | yes | no | no |
 | Topmem | yes | yes | yes | no | no |
 | VLAN | yes | yes | yes | no | no |
+\* - EVPN support for NXOS requires version 9.3.3 or above